bechirtouhami/sitepress-multilingual-cms/readme.txt

 = 1.1.0 =
 * Adds [translation for general texts](http://wpml.org/wordpress-translation/translation-for-texts-by-other-plugins-and-themes/), such as title, tagline and widgets.
 * Can [translate custom fields](http://wpml.org/wordpress-translation/translating-custom-fields/) by ICanLocalize.
-* Added an overview page, for quick access to all functions and an snapshot of WPML's status.
+* Added an overview page, for quick access to all functions and a snapshot of WPML's status.

 = 1.0.4 =
 * Fixed the bug which caused errors when upgrading the plugin from previous versions.